Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

     If you have hundreds or thousands of line within your :meth:`~pytorch_lightning.lite.LightningLite.run` function and you are feeling weird about it, this is exactly the expected feeling.
-    This is how our :class:`~pytorch_lightning.core.lightning.LightningModule` started 2-3 years ago and then we started to organize the code for simplicity, interoperability and standardization.
+    This is how our :class:`~pytorch_lightning.core.lightning.LightningModule` started in 2019 and then we started to organize the code for simplicity, interoperability and standardization.
+    This is a good sign you should consider refactoring your code and switch to :class:`~pytorch_lightning.core.lightning.LightningModule`.

 ----------